roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

+===

- ****** Invasion of the Ghetto Sluts ****** byTheTalkMan© I limped across to my house, feeling the effects of our rough fuck session.
+I limped across to my house, feeling the effects of our rough fuck session.
 I felt like I just ran a marathon.
 I just wanted to pass out, but I couldn't do that.
 I had to shower, and erase the scent of black women off of me.

  As I cleaned myself up, the guilt hit me.
 I had cheated on my wife.
 She didn't do anything to deserve this.
 She deserved better.
 I had fucked a pair of black women that she fucking hated.
 I had done unspeakable things, said unspeakable things.
 I loved her, but those two ghetto sluts gave me sex I couldn't believe.
 Sex I had never gotten before, and sex I would never get with Emma.